PaulStapel/PaulStapel.github.io/content/meditation/marathon_idea.md

 ---
-title: "I'm going to run a marathon"
+title: "I'm may run a marathon"
 date: "2025-01-10T08:01:35+01:00"
 draft: false
 description: "The beginning of the end (for my knees)"